 Purchasing a good quality set of watchmakers screwdrivers will be the best investment you can make.
-If you look after your screwdrivers they can last a lifetime.
+If you look after your set of screwdrivers they can last a lifetime.

-There are 3 main brands that you should consider, all are made in Switzerland: AF Switzerland, Bergeon, and Horotec.
+There are 2 main brands that you should consider, all are made in Switzerland: Horotec, and Bergeon.

 Don't waste your money purchasing a large range of screwdrivers for your watch repair kit, you will find that you use 4 of the sizes for most of your watches:

-All of the above screwdriver manufacturers will usually supply you with spare blades for each screwdriver too.
-They will also have ball bearing swivel heads that are smooth in operation.
+All of the above screwdriver manufacturers will usually supply you with spare blades for each precision screwdriver too.
+These ergonomic screwdrivers have ball bearing swivel heads that are smooth in operation.

-Watchmakers screwdrivers can always be resharpened by using a dressing stone and a small jig.
+Watchmakers precision screwdrivers can always be resharpened by using a dressing stone and a small jig.

 3. Watchmakers Tweezers

-Once you have undone a screw with your screwdriver then you need to pick up the screw and also move and replace the watch parts, this is all done with a pair of tweezers.
-Another vital addition for your watch repair kit.
+Once you have undone a screw with your correct mm screwdriver then you need to pick up the screw and also move and replace the watch parts, this is all done with a pair of tweezers.
+Another vital addition to your watch repair kit.